miter-framework/miter-seed/README.md

-# api.brandonslade.me
+# miter-seed

-The Miter backend for the site at brandonslade.me
+A sensible seed project for the Miter framework.